jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 Left/Right Reverse Pair of Propellers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The propeller with part number that ends in "L", e.g. 2317.51L is a reverse pitch propeller.
-It is mounted to the left (port) side drive train.

 When the propeller turns, in converts motor torque into forward or backward thrust.
 The direction of the pitch determines if the thrust is forward or backward for a clockwise rotation.